hipe/tmx/lib/skylab/git-viz/doc/issues/033-callback-tree-patterns.md

 architecture for callback trees, but to introduce such a monstrosity now would certainly be premature albeit fun.

-the four patterns are "listeners", "handler", "shorters", "attempters".
+the five patterns are "callback", "listeners", "handler", "shorters", "attempters".

+• "callback" is the simplest: for a channel designated as "callback", at most one listener proc-like can be associated with it. if the host uses what is currently the only method available for invoking such a .. ahem .. callback, then it is something like a required field for the host: it is assumed always that it was set by the caller agent.

 • "listeners" are just plain old proc-likes that get called whenever the host deems it has reached that particular eventpoint. whatever their result is is ignored by the host, so multiple of them may be associated with any given channel.

-• "handler" is the pattern whereby rather than a set of listeners being allowed to be specified, the channel node allows at most one callback for that channel (think of it as a "slot"), with the many ramifications of this discussed below.
+• "handler" is the pattern whereby at most one listener agent may "enlist" into the "slot"-like spot. the tight specifications are discussed below for what kind of events may be emitted into such a channel, and the logical repercussions of the result that the agent gives back to the host here.

 • "shorters" allows multiple callbacks per channel and short-circuits on the first one that results in true-ish (treating it as if it is something